Meal Plan for Hypertension: A Complete Relief

 • Eat fewer processed foods.
 Only a small amount of sodium occurs naturally in your foods.

-• Don’t add table salt in fruits.
+• Don’t add table salt to fruits.

 5th: Limit alcohol: